mching/old_pages/_posts/2016-11-30-Sad-fantasy-football-season.md

+---
-# An Unlucky Fantasy Football Season Is Over
+title: "An Unlucky Fantasy Football Season Is Over"
-Michael Ching
-November 30, 2016
+layout: post
+---

 The regular fantasy football season just finished, and as usual, my team  underperformed.
 I had the 3rd most points in the league and finished 7 out of 8 teams with a record of 4-8.
 I wondered what were the chances of such a bad record.
 This called for a simulation!